mozilla-services/heka/docker/example/README.md

 Final Words
 -----------

-There are some places in this where we could have used more of Dockers features.
+There are some places in this where we could have used more of Docker's features.
 For example, we exposed Elasticsearch to the world, by publishing it's ports.
 A better method would have been to use linking between Kibana and Elasticsearch, but since Kibana does an elasticsearch lookup from the web browser client, this